huntabyte/bits-ui/.changeset/selfish-eels-promise.md

 ---
-"bits-ui": patch
+"bits-ui": minor
 ---

-expose el prop for DOM manipulation
+Expose `el` prop for all components to allow binding & interacting with the underlying element